kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 Term|Meaning
 :---|:------
 Alias|In SeriesMgr, aliases are used to unify different spellings of a **rider**, **machine** or **team** name across a **series**.
 For example, when a rider appears as "Joe Bloggs", "Joe Blogs" and "Joseph B" in the results of different races, *Name Aliases* can be used to consolidate their results.
 Antenna|American for 'aerial', in the radio sense.
 (In the interests of consistency with the CrossMgr documentation, we've tried to use this term throughout.)
-The RFID system uses a pair of **track-side antennas** on stands either side of the finish line to communicate with riders' **RFID tags**.
-A smaller 'desktop' antenna is also available: This is useful for writing tags, and for its reduced range when it is important to avoid reading tags from riders on the far side of the track.
+The RFID system uses a pair of horizontally **polarised** **track-side antennas** on stands either side of the finish line to communicate with riders' **RFID tags**.
+A smaller circular **polarised** 'desktop' antenna is also available: This is useful for writing tags, and for its reduced range when it is important to avoid reading tags from riders on the far side of the track.
 A small **PCB patch antenna** is built into the flightcase in front of the **tag reader**, covered with foam to keep tags at a suitable distance.
 This is useful for writing tags.
 Bell|In cycle racing, a bell is rung to indicate that a **rider** has one **lap** remaining.
 Bell Lap|The race leader's last **lap**.
 BHPC|The [British Human Power Club](https://www.bhpc.org.uk/)